home-assistant/companion.home-assistant/docs/core/sensors.md

 A Monitor setting toggle will start or stop the scans - this setting can also be adjusted via the [notification command](../notifications/commands.md#beacon-monitor).

+<span class='beta'>BETA</span>

+When the app is actively scanning for beacons a notification will be shown to make background scanning more reliable.
+If you are on Android 8.0+ you are free to minimize and/or turn off the notification channel for the `Beacon Monitor Scanning`.

 ## Cellular Provider Sensor
 The cellular provider sensor displays information about the user’s cellular service provider, such as its unique identifier and whether it allows VoIP calls on its network. `sensor.sim_1` corresponds to the physical SIM card installed and `sensor.sim_2` corresponds to the eSIM (this is only shown if the eSIM is enabled).